JohannaUoE/Technological-Infrastructure/README.md

 # Technological-Infrastructure
 Assignments

-These files are for the assignment of Technological Infrastructures at the University of Edinburgh Before running any tasks, the test suite should be used with by prompting "nosetests 3.6" into the shell.
+These files are for the assignment of Technological Infrastructures at the University of Edinburgh (Msc Earth Observation and Geoinformation Management).
+Before running any tasks, the test (Tests folder) suite should be used with by prompting "nosetests 3.6" into the shell.
-This tests, if the files are including correct data in order to perform the plottings.
+The script tests, if the files are including correct data in order to perform the plottings.
-If the tests are failing, make sure the files are correct and in teh right file directory.
+If the tests are failing, make sure the files are correct and in the right file directory.

 Task 1